aardev14/Pesto/README.md

 </p>

 ## The Password Parrot
-*"If I 'ad a dollar for every brain cell involved in-a coming up with that password, I'd be-a bankrupt." -Pesto*
+*"If I 'ad a euro for every brain cell involved in-a coming up with that password, I'd be-a bankrupt." -Pesto*

 Pesto is a magical talking parrot who can be called upon for his password estimation skills!
 1. **Fuzzy** - Pesto, like all parrots, has fuzzy feathers!
 This password estimator tracks fuzz (1 edit distance) to find bad passwords.